swells/deployr-cli/README.md

 ## .diconf file

-All configuration data for your local `di` install is located in the *.diconf* file in your home directory.
+All configuration data for your local DeployR CLI install is located in the *.diconf* file in your home directory.
 Directly modifying this file is not advised.
 You should be able to make all configuration changes from the _main menu_ UI or via: